NixOS/nix-pills/pills/15-nix-search-paths.md

 In the shell for example, when you execute the command `ping`, it's being searched in the `PATH` directories.
 The first one found is the one being used.

 In nix it's exactly the same, however the syntax is different.
 Instead of just typing `ping` you have to type `<ping>`.
-Yes, I know\... you are already thinking of `<nixpkgs>`.
+Yes, I know... you are already thinking of `<nixpkgs>`.
 However, don't stop reading here, let's keep going.

 What's `NIX_PATH` good for?
 Nix expressions may refer to an "abstract" path such as `<nixpkgs>`, and it's possible to override it from the command line.